HTTPArchive/almanac.httparchive.org/src/content/en/2020/ecommerce.md

 ## Future analysis opportunities

-This year's [SEO](./seo) chapter includes analysis of websites using 'hreflang' and 'content-language' attributes.
+This year's [SEO](./seo) chapter includes analysis of websites using `hreflang` and `lang` attributes, and `content-language` HTTP headers.
 This combined with Wappalyzer detection of cross-border commerce solutions like Global-e, Flow, Borderfree can provide opportunity to just look at Cross border commerce aspects of the ecommerce websites.
 Currently Wappalyzer doesn't have a separate category for 'Cross-border commerce' and hence this type of analysis is not possible unless we build a repository of such solutions ourselves.

 ## Conclusion

-{# TODO (authors) - write a conclusion #}
+We have taken a deep dive into the state of ecommerce on the web in 2020 and seen some